webmastersmith/solid-image/README.md

 - uses the `picture` element.
 - **Pros**
-  - Allows the use of new and highly optimized image formats, and fallback formats for browsers that don't support the format.
+  - Allows the use of new and highly optimized image formats, and fallback formats for browsers that don't support newer formats.
 - **Cons**
   - code is complex and easy to get wrong.
   - order matters.
 Browser takes the first truthy value.